 Does the residency status of student under the age of 21 always depend on the residency of the parents or guardian?
 No, a student under the age of 21 can be declared as an in-state student regardless of his/her parents' current residency, provided the student resides in Mississippi and can present a transcript (a) demonstrating graduation from a Mississippi secondary school and (b) showing he/she attended not less than the final four (4) years of secondary school in Mississippi.
-Note: The exception is if a student's parents are residents of another state while the student attends the last 4 years at a Mississippi high school and graduates.
 (This sometimes occurs when residents of bordering states send their children to private high schools in Mississippi).